Microsoft Teams - The Admin’s Check List Link to heading

 Now your new Global Admin account is ready.

-Turn on the Multi-factor Authentication (Updated)
+Turn on the Multi-factor Authentication (Updated) Link to heading

 There is a new Conditional Access policy called Baseline policy: Require MFA for admins (Currently in preview on 23/07/2018).
 This is a free conditional access policy which doesn’t require Azure AD Premium Subscription.
 Staying in the Azure AD portal, Select Azure Active Directory > Conditional access > Baseline policy: Require MFA for admins > Use policy immediately and Save.